nathanhleung/install-peerdeps/README.md

 Options:

-  -V, --version         output the version number
-  -d, --dev             Install the package as a devDependency -o, --only-peers      Install only peerDependencies of the package -S, --silent          If using npm, don't save in package.json -Y, --yarn            Install with Yarn
+  -V, --version             output the version number -d, --dev                 Install the package as a devDependency -g, --global              Install the package globally -o, --only-peers          Install only peerDependencies of the package -S, --silent              If using npm, don't save in package.json -Y, --yarn                Install with Yarn
   -r, --registry <uri>      Install from custom registry (defaults to NPM registry) --dry-run                 Do not install packages, but show the install command that will be run -a, --auth <token>        Provide an NPM authToken for private packages.
-  -h, --help            output usage information
+  -p, --proxy <http_proxy>  Enable http proxy to connect to the registry -h, --help                output usage information
 ```

 ### Extra Arguments

 Only core Yarn and NPM arguments relating to package installation are officially provided by `install-peerdeps`.
 However, if you'd like to pass through additional arguments, you may do so with `--`.
 Here's how you'd install a package into a Yarn-workspace-enabled repository:

 `install-peerdeps <package> --dev -Y -- -W`

 ## Examples

 ### Basic Peer Dependency Installation

 `eslint-config-airbnb` requires quite a few peer dependencies.
 Here's what you'd do to install them all:

 `install-peerdeps eslint-config-airbnb --dev`